MEC 106 Question Paper June 2025 – One-Glance Clarity Box

 Section A – How Long Answers are Evaluated in Sec MEC 106

 Section A answers determine the final outcome for most students.
 Each answer has a high level of weight and requires approximately 700 words.
+So, a good Section A answer has an internal structure of:- Concept definition

 - Theoretical explanation